-Unless premises has around the clock staff to view the camera footage, an additional system such as the card readers can be imperative for preventing entry which is not always possible to do with human intervention.
+Unless premises has around-the-clock staff to view the camera footage, an additional system such as the card readers can be imperative for preventing entry which is not always possible to do with human intervention.

-Many Houston Tx businesses when deciding on the upgrading their security system will usually consider everything from key fobs to biometric scanners.
+Many Houston Tx businesses when deciding on upgrading their security system will usually consider everything from key fobs to biometric scanners.
 While a card reader system is satisfying to use and get data out of, it has some overall limitations.
-When considering upgrading locks, keys, doors, safes, biometric locks in Houston and security systems talk with your local locksmiths ready to answer all your questions and provide professional advice, simply call 713-688-3887
+When considering upgrading locks, keys, doors, safes, biometric locks in Houston, and security systems talk with your local locksmiths ready to answer all your questions and provide professional advice, simply call 713-688-3887

-Key Card Versions for Card Readers
+Key Card Versions For Card Readers

 Key cards are not universal and there are a few different ones available that come with their own mechanisms.
 While all cards operate on the same basic principle of having the data read and approved by the reader, they can look physically different.
 Most cards however are made from plastic with in-built magnets or chips installed and companies consider covering the cards with protective cases to avoid damage costs incurred by employees.

-Swipe cards are one version of the key card that feature a magnetic strip that when swiped, transfers the stored information to the reader system.
+Swipe cards are one version of the key card that features a magnetic strip that when swiped, transfers the stored information to the reader system.
 Swipe cards are made in much the same way as a credit card or debit card.

-Swipe cards can store more data than other types of key card versions such as wiegand cards.
+Swipe cards can store more data than other types of key card versions such as Wiegand cards.
 Polarized magnets are used to make the magnetic strip.
 The magnets in the strip do not permanently store information of any kind and they can be reprogrammed as the need arises.

 Wiegand Key Cards

 A Wiegand card has a different mechanism from swipe cards as two short wires are used to transfer data.
-The spots in the wire pattern are registered as data on the reader and this technology first emerged in the 1970s so it is relatively old.
+The spots in the wiring pattern are registered as data on the reader and this technology first emerged in the 1970s so it is relatively old.
 The Wiegand key card can store mostly binary information that cannot be disrupted by surrounding magnetic fields.
 Wiegand key cards are widely used by businesses to give their employees access as they are less fragile than traditional swipe cards that have magnetic components.
 This means better cost-effectiveness in the long run for some companies trying to find cost reduction opportunities.